Carrot Patties from Boiled Carrots, Kindergarten-Style

 11. Step 11:

-Heat a little vegetable oil in a frying pan, put the cutlets and fry on both sides until golden brown.
+Heat a little vegetable oil in a skillet, add the patties, and fry on both sides until golden brown.

 12. Step 12:

-For milk sauce pour 2-3 tablespoons of potato starch, 2 tablespoons of flour into a saucepan; 2-3 tablespoons of sugar, a pinch of vanilla.
-Pour 350-400 ml of cold milk and mix everything thoroughly with a whisk, breaking all the lumps.
-Put a saucepan on a small fire and, stirring constantly, bring the sauce to a boil.
-But don't boil it.
-As soon as the sauce starts to thicken, immediately remove it from the stove, otherwise it will thicken quickly and you will get a thick cream, but you need a fluid consistency.
+• For the milk sauce, put 2–3 tablespoons of potato starch, 2 tablespoons of flour, 2–3 tablespoons of sugar, and a pinch of vanilla into a saucepan.
+Pour in 350–400 ml (about 1½ cups) of cold milk and whisk thoroughly, breaking up any lumps.
+Set the pan over low heat and, stirring constantly, bring the sauce almost to a boil — but don't let it boil.
+The moment it starts to thicken, take it off the heat; otherwise it will set into a thick cream, and you want a pourable consistency.

 Caloric content of the products possible in the composition of the dish